johnysh/itd-ctl/README.md

 # itd-ctl
-Reference taskset to do secondary development for ITD feature this tool is developed in Ubuntu22.04 , default kernel is 5.15.0-43-generic so should upgrade some libs
+Reference taskset to do secondary development for ITD feature.
+This tool is developed in Ubuntu22.04 , default kernel is 5.15.0-43-generic, so should upgrade some libs

 command as below: